agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 *Smart lookup table with several horizontal conditions*

-OpenL Tablets supports titles for horizontal conditions using the following syntax:
+OpenL Tablets supports titles for horizontal conditions.
+A horizontal condition title is defined either together with the last vertical condition header, separated by a slash character, or as a separate column after all vertical conditions.

 ![](ref_guide_images/a895aa3fff8b709cb93c7ed4abb658c2.jpeg)